How Long Do Tanning Lotions Last?

 Keep It Sealed

-Exposure to air or moisture can cause the tanning lotion to lose its effectiveness quite quickly, so you do need to keep the lid sealed tightly and make sure that the bottle is not broken or dented.
+Exposure to air or moisture can cause the tanning lotion to lose its effectiveness quickly, so it’s essential to keep the lid sealed tightly and ensure the bottle is not broken or dented.

 A sealed tanning lotion will last much longer, and a sealed bottle will keep the lotion as effective as possible until it does expire.